Don’t Depend on IT Discovery Tools for Your ITAM Needs

 With the increasing amount of connected IT devices, IT asset discovery tools are widely deployed to collect information about connected IT devices on corporate networks.

-While these tools have helped IT departments to keep track of some IT assets, but they are not adequate for managing the life cycle information of physical, contractual, and financial information of IT assets, which is the definition of IT asset management.
+While these tools have helped IT departments to keep track of some IT assets, they are not adequate by themselves for IT asset management.